-An estimated 17K new spinal cord injuries (SCI) occur every year, meaning that more than 240K men, women, and children in the U.S. are currently living with a chronic SCI, according to The National Spinal Cord Injury Statistical Center (NSCISC).
+An estimated 17K new spinal cord injuries (SCIs) occur every year, meaning that more than 240K men, women, and children in the U.S. are currently living with a chronic SCI, according to The National Spinal Cord Injury Statistical Center (NSCISC).
 The most common causes of SCI are auto accidents (38.3%), falls (31.6%), acts of violence (13.8%), followed by sporting accidents (8.2%), and medical or surgical complications (4.6%).

 Slip and fall accidents and falls from a height account for a large percentage of SCIs.
-In fact, statistics show that nearly one-fourth of all such injuries can be attributed to a fall, especially among 65-year-old victims.
+Statistics show that approximately one-fourth of all such injuries can be referred to as a fall, especially among 65-year-old victims.

 Managers and owners of these public venues have an even higher duty of care toward guests because they have invited the public onto their premises for the specific purpose of transacting business.

 Acts of violence, including gunshot wounds and knife wounds, account for an important percentage of the SCIs that are suffered each and every year in the U.S.

 Some of the most worrisome cases of paralysis are those directly related to medical malpractice.
 Paralysis from medical malpractice is very much a reality in Florida hospitals following medical procedures and surgery.
 These are the most common causes of paralysis when medical malpractice is involved: